 Financial and Duration Limits.
 Training services may not exceed two years for a training, certificate, or degree program.
-The total cost shall not exceed $5,000 for a training program with a duration of one year or less, or $8,000 for more than one year.
+The total cost shall not exceed $10,000 for a training program with a duration of one year or less, or $7,000 for more than one year.

 Out-of-Area Customers.
 Priority for WIOA training and support services is given to residents of DeKalb County.
-Additionally, services are provided to dislocated workers whose place of employment is/was within DeKalb County.individualsare seeking
+Additionally, services are provided to dislocated workers whose place of employment is/was within DeKalb County.
+The LWDA’s coordinate to discuss individuals that are seeking services out-of-area to ensure duplication has not occurred and funds are not available in their immediate area of residence.

 Providers Not On ETPL.
 On a limited, case-by-case basis, the Board may approve funding for an individual to participate in a training program that is offered by a provider that is not on the ETPL.